lemonbob/todoVue/README.md

 The todolist app has been regarded by many developers as a good baseline by which to gauge performance.
 Many frameworks claim superior performance, claiming the virtual DOM speeds up reneders.
 Previously, I have shown this to be complete bunkum using various methods and explanations of how the DOM and render tree actually function.
 Frameworks do, however, provide convenience.

 Therefore this project assesses the Vue.js framework in a direct comparison with native ES6 (vanilla JS).

+The version of the todo app that I have written for this performance assessment runs approximately 2 times faster than the one created by Vue creator Evan You.
+Thus, it is reasonable to assume that this is a fair test of optimum Vue performance vs optimum ES6 perfromance.

 **Assessment results and Performance Calculations (Chrome Developer Tool methodology)**